sora91s/mongo/docs/golden_data_test_framework.md

 # Overview
 Golden Data test framework provides ability to run and manage tests that produce an output which is verified by comparing it to the checked-in, known valid output.
-Any differences result in test failure and either the code or expected output has to be updated.
+Any differences result in rest failure and either the code or expected output has to be updated.

 Golden Data tests excel at bulk diffing of failed test outputs and bulk accepting of new test